christianamenos/jsgame/README.md

 * [x] When interacting with the server we are always substracting 3 sec tokens.
 * [x] I can go though the door even if it's not fully opened
 * [ ] Player is not jumping on platform moving up.
+* [ ] Problem when changing from level 1, to level 2, to level 1, to level 2

 ### Nice to have